-- be referred to a suitably qualified healthcare professional for a more comprehensive neuropsychological and functional assessment of their memory abilities and needs; - have their nursing and therapy sessions tailored to use techniques that capitalise on preserved memory abilities and existing memory strategies (both internal and external); - be comprehensively trained on how to use internal strategies (e.g. association, mental rehearsal, rhymes) and external strategies (e.g. notebooks, diaries, audio recordings, smartphone apps and alarms);

-have therapy delivered in an environment as similar to the stroke survivor's usual environment as possible to encourage generalisation.
+- be referred to a suitably qualified healthcare professional for a more comprehensive assessment of their memory abilities; - have their nursing and therapy sessions tailored to use techniques that capitalise on preserved memory abilities; - · be notebooks, diaries, audio, and audio alarms; - have therapy delivered in an environment as similar to the stroke survivor's usual environment as possible to encourage generalisation; - be taught strategies aimed at assisting their memory, e.g. using a notebook, diary, mobile phone/audio alerts, electronic calendars and/or reminders; - be taught approaches aimed at directly improving their memory, e.g. computerised memory training games and learning mnemonic strategies.